Om-Dwivedi3/Prime-Demo/README.md

 # Prime-Demo
-This is a demo for Git &amp; Git-hub
+This is a demo for Git &amp; Git-hub.